-If you like visiting caves, you might take a tour in Do- Ashkaft Cave.
+If you like visiting caves, you might take a tour of Do- Ashkaft Cave.

 Niloofar Lagoon (Sarabe Niloofar)

-This is a wetland only in a 25-kilometer away from the city.
-This is an untouched natural site which you would enjoy visiting.
+This is a wetland only a 25-kilometer away from the city.
+This is an untouched natural site that you would enjoy visiting.

-In the northwest of Kermanshah, in a 36-kilometer distance, you can see this wetland.
+In the northwest of Kermanshah, within a 36-kilometer distance, you can see this wetland.
 The Hashilan Wetland possesses an area of 450 hectares.
-The number of small islands in the area reaches to more than 100.
+The number of small islands in the area reaches more than 100.
 Each island has an area from 100 square meters to one hectare.